skcadri/nodejs-data-matrix-decoder/README.md

-# 🏗️ AI-Agent Data Matrix Decoder — Node.js CLI
+# 🏗️ NodeJs Data Matrix Decoder — Node.js CLI

 A Node.js CLI tool that decodes blurred Data Matrix codes using Sharp for image preprocessing and ZXing-WASM for decoding.